Cambridgeshire Guided Busway: Other incidents

+Prosecution and safety improvements

 Prosecution

-On 16 April 2025, Cambridgeshire County Council was fined £6 million plus £292,460.90 in costs after pleading guilty to two offences under the Health and Safety at Work etc. Act 1974.The Health and Safety Executive investigation found that the first risk assessment was carried out in August 2016, one year after the first fatality in 2015, and that simple safety measures were not in place such as, lighting at crossing points, appropriate bus speed limits, measures to separate pedestrians and cyclists from passing buses, and signage warning of dangers.
+On 16 April 2025, Cambridgeshire County Council was fined £6 million plus £292,460.90 in costs after pleading guilty to two offences under the Health and Safety at Work etc. Act 1974.
+The Health and Safety Executive investigation found that the first risk assessment was carried out in August 2016, one year after the first fatality in 2015, and that simple safety measures were not in place, such as lighting at crossing points, appropriate bus speed limits, measures to separate pedestrians and cyclists from passing buses, and signage warning of dangers.

 During the Health and Safety Executive investigation, two improvement notices were served on Cambridgeshire County Council of which the HSE principal inspector said "They chose to appeal our enforcement action instead of acting on our concerns and incidents continued to happen."

 The council's Chief Executive acknowledged the failings, apologised and has taken action to improve safety with frequent inspections, a rolling programme of risk assessment and improved incident recording, reporting and investigation.